Are you making small business Social Media mistakes?

 Expecting Instant Growth, Response and Accolades

 Social media community building is comprised of a couple key things: relevant curated content and nurturing engagement.
 If you’re lucky, 5-6% of your community will actually see what you post organically!
 It’s a slow build to success.
+You could use something like Growthoid to help you grow your following more quickly.

 Promoting your page and your posts will help accelerate growth and ensure that your posts are seen by more of your community.
 It will also expose your content and brand outside of your community When you promote, make sure you take advantage of all the targeting options available to you.
 That way, you will attract the best and most relevant prospects.